-In the early stages of a courthouse project, planners focus on the up-front data and trends analysis.
-This is critical for developing a clear vision and scope, and ultimately for designing a facility that meets the many functional and security needs of the court family.
-Planners closely analyze demographic, economic, social, and technology factors that impact court workload and operations, all of which drive the court’s space and design requirements.
-This analysis involves taking a deep dive into factors that influence workload, including population growth, age distribution, immigration patterns, community mental health trends, crime and drug trends, risk level of offenders, and the state of the regional economy.
-Political and legislative changes impacting workload, as well as technological innovations that could be on the horizon, are also analyzed.
+Planners closely analyze demographic, economic, social, and technological factors that impact court workload and operations, all of which drive the court’s space and design requirements.
+This analysis involves a deep dive into factors that influence workload, including population growth, age distribution, immigration patterns, community mental health trends, crime and drug trends, risk level of offenders, and the state of the regional economy.
+Political and legislative changes impacting workload and technological innovations that could be on the horizon are also analyzed.

 Early and Frequent Communication